In Translation, One Size Definitely Does not Fit AllTranslators and translation are not commodities.

 Although the ability to simply toss your documents to a translation broker with the expectation of quality translations coming back might be comforting, such comfort is often based on a deception, encouraged by baseless claims made by a translation broker, with the belief on the part of the broker that you will not be able to verify their claims.
 If you or an assistant has been sending your documents to such places, you might give some thought to putting in a bit more effort to ensure:

 - that your documents are being translated by a specific knowable translator who understands the Japanese original properly, understands the subject matter, and can translate the document into understandable English, and

 - that your documents are not going to be sent to a place in which security is an additional problem.

 The large bulk translation brokers that serve, for example, law firms in the US can resolve neither of the above-noted concerns.
 Firstly, almost none of them have any translators in their employ.
-This is widely known in the translation business, but apparently not widely realized by clients.
-Secondly, our experience is that brokers will indiscriminately and without notice to their customers send customer documents to places like China.
+This is widely known in the translation business, but apparently not realized by many clients.
+Secondly, our experience is that such brokers will indiscriminately and without notice to their customers send customer documents to places like China.

-But when you have documents that are important, from either a quality or security standpoint, please consider engaging with specialized Japanese-to-English translation providers that don’t promise everything but do deliver what they promise, which is almost always a better translation than can be purchased from a Japanese-to-English translator in China, and without the security concerns.
-Emailing a translation provider with a set of pointed questions can be an effective way to ascertain their abilities or lack thereof.
-And while you are at it, ask to speak to a translator.
+But when you have documents that are important, from either a quality or security standpoint, please consider engaging with specialized Japanese-to-English translation provider that doesn't promise everything but that delivers everything they promise, which is almost always a better translation than can be purchased from a Japanese-to-English translator in China or a broker in the US that ships your documents off to translators or other brokers in China.